 Allie Edwards is the newest member to the OCR family.
 With plans on attending law school in the near future, Allie uses this ambition to assist the attorneys at the firm with their cases.
 As a paralegal at OCR, she helps with research, preparation, and drafting of documents, files, and orders.

 Outside of the office, Allie is a volunteer firefighter at Carolina Volunteer Fire Station and Idlewild Volunteer Fire Station.
-She is currently in school obtaining her EMT certification which she plans on utilizing at the fire stations she volunteers at.
+She obtained her certification as a Nationally Registered EMT, which she plans on utilizing at the fire stations she volunteers at.
 With her (limited) free time, Allie spends her time reading, listening to podcasts, and spending time with her family.